baselhusam/The-Practice-of-Computing-Using-Python-Solved/README.md

 <h1> The-Practice-of-Computing-Using-Python-Solved </h1>

-In this repository I will solve  **_The Practice of Computing Using Python_** book the third edition.
+In this repository I will solve  **_The Practice of Computing Using Python_** book the third edition by William F. Punch Global Edition by Pearson. <br>
+Link of the book on [Amazon](https://www.amazon.com/Practice-Computing-Using-Python-Global/dp/1292166622).

 <h1>  Chapter 1  </h1>